aymuos15/Hide-and-Seek/Output/readme.md

 Note the 5 points below the nose for the output.
-That works as the basis for the seeking and detection of our algorithm.
+That works as the basis for the seeking and hiding of our algorithm.